mongodb/docs-realm/docs-release-notes.md

+# November 3, 2023

+## C++ SDK

+- Model Data
+  - Object Types and Schemas: Note that as of version v0.4.0-preview, asymmetric objects can link to non-embedded objects.
+  - Supported Data Types: Add documentation for new set data type.
+- CRUD
+  - Create: New "Create an Object with a Set Property" section with info and tested, Bluehawked code example.
+  - Read: New "Read a Set Property" section with info and tested, Bluehawked code example.
+  - Update: New "Update a Set Property" section with info and tested, Bluehawked code example.
+  - Delete: New "Delete Set Values" section with info and tested, Bluehawked code example.
+- React to Changes: Note that collection notifications are provided for both set and map in addition to list.

+## Java SDK

+- Landing Page: Add note that the SDK no longer receives new development or non-critical bug fixes.
+Recommend Kotlin SDK, or using both SDKs together in a project.
+- Install: Add note that the SDK no longer receives new development or non-critical bug fixes.
+Recommend Kotlin SDK, or using both SDKs together in a project.

+## React Native SDK

+- Update code examples throughout docs:
+  - Change syntax for `useQuery()` when used with `.filtered()` and `.sorted()` to improve performance.
+  - Remove unnecessary `onError` from configuration object.
+- Internal: Fix an issue in the docs test suite.

+## Swift SDK

+- Sync Data/Manage Sync Sessions: Add documentation for `SyncSession.reconnect()`.

 # October 20, 2023

 ## Kotlin SDK

 - Landing Page: Add card for Offline Login project to Example Projects section.
 - Realm/Read & Write Data/Delete: Update page with sections on embedded objects, RealmSet elements, RealmAny properties, and objects and their related objects.
 Update code examples.

 ## .NET SDK